Une pièce mécanique in French

 Une Pièce démontée

 This piece seizes on the presence of “almost living” movement and makes it a performance issue.
 For the philosopher Leibniz, “life is a machine of machines”.
 This choreography questions the status of the dancer, absent here, as well as that of movement.
 Une Pièce démontée is a piece about looking.
-It invites to a reverie of the spectator walker.
+It invites to a daydream of the spectator walker.
 It plays with physics and with matter.
 It is a dance of intervals and offers itself a “mechanoscene”.